AdobeDocs/learning-manager.en/help/migrated/learners/frequently-asked-questions-for-learners.md

 # Frequently Asked Questions for Learners {#frequently-asked-questions-for-learners}

-Learning Manager&nbsp;Learning Programs&nbsp;are renamed to&nbsp;Learning Paths.&nbsp;This change happens immediately&nbsp;after the October 2021 release and&nbsp;the terminology of&nbsp;Learning Path&nbsp;is&nbsp;reflected for all roles.
+Learning Manager Learning Programs are renamed to Learning Paths.
+This change happens immediately after the October 2021 release and the terminology of Learning Path is reflected for all roles.

 +++How do I enroll for a course offering?

-Course Catalog&nbsp;displays all the courses that you are eligible for.
+Course Catalog displays all the courses that you are eligible for.
 If your Manager nominates courses for you, you get a notification with an option to accept or reject the course.

 However, you have an option to go through any of the courses listed under CATALOG by following the steps below: